ggnohc/RoboND-Kinematics-Project/writeup_template.md

   * Comparing the RHS (Right Hand Side), we can deduce:
     * **R3_6 = inv(R0_3) * Rrpy** where by _Rrpy = Rot(Z, yaw) * Rot(Y, pitch) * Rot(X, roll) * R_corr_

-  * Once R3_6 is obtained, Theta 4, 5 and 6 can be retrieved by extracting the euler angle from rotation matrix from formulas below (source: _Lesson 2-8 Euler Angles from a Rotation Matrix_):
+  * Once R3_6 is obtained, Theta 4, 5 and 6 can be retrieved by extracting the euler angle from rotation matrix from formulas below (source: _Lesson 2-8 Euler Angles from a Rotation Matrix_, See extra note in challenges below on formula derivation):

     ![Insert composite rotation matrix i formula here][extrinsicxyz]